-X. Image - Your show/film images can be imported at the same time as you import the spreadsheet.
-Make sure that all of your images are all the same size and have been named for ease of association.
-If you have multiple images for the film, the first image listed in the cell will be the main image for the film page and will also create the thumbnail using the main image.
+X. Image - Your show/film images can be imported at the same time that you import the spreadsheet.
+Make sure that your images are all the same size and have been named for ease of association.
+If you have multiple images for the film, the first image listed in the cell will be the main image for the film page and will also create the thumbnail.
 For multiple images, make sure to separate the image names with a comma.

 **NOTE: We recommend that all of your images are sized to 560 pixels wide x 315 pixels high at 72 dpi.

 Y. Thumbnail Image - You may leave the Thumbnail Column blank.
 When you import your spreadsheet, Agile will automatically create a thumbnail image using the 1st image from Image column.

 Z. Ticket Image - This can be used on your print at home tickets if you need to have a sponsor logo on certain film’s tickets.
 Not required.

 AA.
 Extra Image/Media – This is where you will put the link for your trailers via YouTube or Vimeo link.

 **Note: Columns AB – AT are called Custom Properties.
 These custom fields are designated by each film festival or organization to allow them to enter additional information about the film (i.e. Cast and Crew Information, Run Time, Country of Origin, etc. ).
 Even though these fields are created by the organization, if you do not add information into these cells, the information will not populate online.
 For more information on how to create Custom Properties, click here.